 Most sleep optimization strategies focus on blue light, caffeine, or relaxation rituals.
 These levers exist, but they operate at the periphery of a central process: thermoregulation.
 Deep sleep, the kind that regenerates the immune system, consolidates memory, and restores tissue, cannot take hold without the body's temperature having first declined.
-This is not a correlation.
-It is a physiological prerequisite.
+This thermal drop is not a correlated factor but a physiological prerequisite.

 Core cooling as the trigger